LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 A minimal source-level debugger is provided by the Logtalk for VSCode
-extension: when debugging in the integrated terminal using the ``debugger`` tool, the current clause (at leashed unification ports) is show in the active editor window.
+extension: when debugging in the integrated terminal using the ``debugger`` tool, the current clause (at leashed unification ports) is shown in the active editor window.
 The extension can also be used with VSCodium.
 See its documentation for more details.